 - Schedule the maintenance at a different time

-Since most of the times a 503 Error occurs due to website maintenance, the website owner can simply schedule any updates or changes in the website at a time where the users are either asleep, or when the traffic on the website is extremely low.
+Since most of the time a 503 Error occurs due to website maintenance, the website owner can simply schedule any updates or changes in the website at a time where the users are either asleep or when the traffic on the website is extremely low.

 - Contact the hosting provider